openmv/micropython/docs/openmvcam/tutorial/system_architecture.rst

 buffer in RAM.
 As the MicroPython heap is optimized for small objects storing large 100KB images in it doesn't make sense.
-To enable more images to fit in RAM we allow the frame buffer stack to be used for secondary image storage using `sensor.allocate_extra_fb()`.
-By allocating a secondary frame buffer on the frame buffer stack you can now havw two or more images in RAM at the cost of reducing memory space for more complex algorithms (like AprilTags).
+To enable more images to fit in RAM we allow the frame buffer stack to be used for secondary image storage using `sensor.alloc_extra_fb()`.
+By allocating a secondary frame buffer on the frame buffer stack you can now have two or more images in RAM at the cost of reducing memory space for more complex algorithms (like AprilTags).

 So, that's the memory architecture.
 And... we allow images to be stored in the frame buffer, heap, and the frame buffer stack.
 Yes, our code is rather complex to handle all of this and it would have been great to just throw everything in a large DRAM.
-But, know you know why this isn't the case.
+But, now you know why this isn't the case.